Battleswarm: Field of Honor

 Battleswarm: Field of Honor was a free-to-play first-person shooter/real-time strategy video game developed by Game World Tech.
 Battleswarm featured an item mall which used Reality Gap's e-currency called 'MetaTIX'.
 Battleswarm was officially launched on November 19, 2009.

 On July 1, 2011, Reality Gap announced they were to shut down game servers, while 'in the process of a sale to a new company who specializes in children's games'.
 On July 16, 2011, the game servers were officially shut down.

-Plot
+Plot Overview

-Battleswarm takes place on a foreign planet during a catastrophic war between humans, and a race of giant bugs.
+Battleswarm takes place on a foreign planet during a catastrophic war between humans and a race of giant bugs.

+Development

+Battleswarm was released for closed beta in August 2009.

 Gameplay

-Battleswarm had a unique gameplay concept which pitted two genres of gameplay against one another.
-The human side was played as a first- or third-person shooter, while the bugs were commanded in the style of a real-time strategy game.
+Battleswarm had a unique gameplay concept that pitted two genres of gameplay against each other.
+The human team was playable as a first- or third-person shooter, while the bug team was commanded in the style of a real-time strategy game.

 The game had both PvP and PvE gameplay, and had a large selection of game types and maps.